Dworv/eloquent/docs/DESIGN.md

 #### 2023/11/24
 I finished the first two of my final goals.
 Locking the keys in place was surprisingly easy, I just stored the variable 20 keys seperately and shuffled them alone.
 Reworking my sim function was also easy.
 Querty now has an efficiency loss of `96980.6` while a keyboard that took a minute to optimize has an efficiency loss of `77024.5`.
 Tonight, I will begin running my final simulation :D. If all goes well my final entry will be tomorrow.

+## Making
+I have started the program, it will run for the next 24 hours and find me the ultimate keyboard layout!
+See you on the other side...